compose-spec/compose-spec/05-services.md

 The long form syntax enables the configuration of additional fields that can't be expressed in the short form.

-- `restart`: when `true` a Compose implementation MUST restart this service after it updated the dependency service.
+- `restart`: when `true` Compose restarts this service after it updated the dependency service.
   This applies to an explicit restart controlled by a Compose operation, and excludes automated restart by the container runtime after container died.